Creating a Feedback Culture at Work: Benefits and Tips

 Are you still feeling overwhelmed?
 There are plenty of different techniques and tools that can help you.

-For example, you could use an AI text generator to help come up with the proper wording for your next feedback session.
+For example, you could use ChatGPT to help you develop the proper wording for your next feedback session.
 Stand in front of a mirror and repeat what you plan to say until you find the right tone of voice.
 Then, role-play with a friend or family member to gain confidence in what you are saying.

 When you’re giving feedback, it’s easy to get emotional.
 You might feel angry or frustrated about something your employee did, making it hard for you to stay calm and constructive.